mankenavenkatesh/MSD/README.md

 2) cd MSD.
 3) Run mvn spring-boot:run (or mvn package && java -jar target/msd-0.0.1-SNAPSHOT.jar)
 4) Should be able to access the service by calling  http://localhost:8080/.
-5) The above request will call the HelloController.
+5) The above request will call the PersonController.
 Which is the initial point.

 Database Integration